ssciwr/QuantumGrav/QuantumGravPy/docs/datasets_and_preprocessing.md

 # Using Datasets for data processing and batching

 ## Raw data
-`QuantumGrav` supports HDF5 and Zarr as raw data formats.
-Each of these can store n-dimensional arrays, in which our raw data will be stored.
+`QuantumGrav` supports Zarr as a data format for storing the raw data.
+Each cset, by default, is stored in it's own group in the file.
 In most cases, you want one index, typically the first or the last, to be used as the sample index, such that each array has $$N = n_{sample} + 1$$ dimensions, with $$n_{sample}$$ being the dimensionality of the data for a single sample.
 For practicality, this should be the same in each stored array.

 ## Concept